-Failure to properly and securely attach to the tower or pylon could result in the rope coming loose.
+Failure to properly and securely attach to the tower, pylon or other MasterCraft designated attachment locations for each model could result in the rope coming loose.
 As noted in the above warning, individuals could be injured if the rope is not secure.